MPh-py/MPh/docs/demonstrations.md

 This, again, hides all tags in application code.
 Instead, we refer to nodes in the model tree by name.
 In the example, these names were generated automatically, in the same way the Comsol GUI does it.
-We could also supply names of our choice.
+We could also supply names of our choosing.
 ```python
 import mph
 client = mph.start()